Drawing Closer to God Through Disappointment

 As a Christian, it’s always wise to view life issues from a biblical perspective.
 We never want to minimize the challenges we face nor overemphasize them without putting them in context.
 The reality of our hardships is real, so we neither pretend their illegitimacy nor ignore them.
 Instead, we take our dissatisfaction to God.

-The Psalms are filled with such examples—Psalms 12, 13, 22, 44, or 86, for example.
-Filled with requests for help from God, affirmations of trust in Him, and vows to bring praise to God, the Psalms show us how to take our troubles and frustrations and fears to God.
+The Psalms are filled with how we are to view life issues from a Biblical perspective—Psalms 12, 13, 22, 44, or 86, are examples.
+The Psalms show us how to take our troubles and frustrations and fears to God.

 Mark Vroegop explains it like this: “Christians never complain just to complain.
 Instead, we bring our complaints to the Lord for the purpose of moving us toward Him.”